Mrs. Globe

 Mrs. Globe is an annual international beauty pageant open to women who are over 25, married, or who are parents.
-The pageant is heavily involved with charity work.
-Funds are raised for the charity Woman in Need in the over 70 countries which take part in the pageant.
+The pageant is heavily involved with charity work with funds going to women in need.
+Over 70 countries have had representatives in the pageant.
 Ksenia Krivko was crowned Mrs. Globe 2020 at the international contest on December 7 in Shenzhen, China.

-Mrs. Globe 2022 ran May 31 - June 5, 2022.
+Mrs. Globe 2022 ran from May 31, 2022 to June 5, 2022.
 The winner was Maynus Sorrayutsenee from Thailand.